rdwatters/hugo-starter/README.md

 ## Open Source Fonts

 * `/static/css/fonts/` includes Open Sans, Lato, Montserrat, Noto Serif, Raleway, Roboto, Source Sans Pro, and Ubuntu.
 * `/assets/scss/modules/_font-face.scss` has been created with a naming convention so that you can include the font of your choice with a single `$font` variable in `variables.scss`.
-See the comments in both `_font-face.scss` and `variables` for more details.
+See the comments in `_font-face.scss` and `variables.scss` for more details.

 ## Utilities